dbashford/textract/README.md

 * `exec`: Some extractors (dxf) use node's `exec` functionality.
 This setting allows for providing [config to `exec` execution](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
 One reason you might want to provide this config is if you are dealing with very large files.
 You might want to increase the `exec` `maxBuffer` setting.
 * `[ext].exec`: Each extractor can take specific exec config.
 Keep in mind many extractors are responsible for extracting multiple types, so, for instance, the `odt` extractor is what you would configure for `odt` and `odg`/`odt` etc.  Check [the extractors](https://github.com/dbashford/textract/tree/master/lib/extractors) to see which you want to specifically configure.
 At the bottom of each is a list of `types` for which the extractor is responsible.
 * `tesseract.lang`: A pass-through to tesseract allowing for setting of language for extraction. ex: `{ tesseract: { lang:"chi_sim" } }`
+* `tesseract.cmd`: `tesseract.lang` allows a quick means to provide the most popular tesseract option, but if you need to configure more options, you can simply pass `cmd`. `cmd` is the string that matches the command-line options you want to pass to tesseract.
+For instance, to provide language and `psm`, you would pass `{ tesseract: { cmd:"-l chi_sim -psm 10" } }`
 * `pdftotextOptions`: This is a proxy options object to the library textract uses for pdf extraction: [pdf-text-extract](https://github.com/nisaacson/pdf-text-extract).
 IMPORTANT: textract modifies the pdf-text-extract `layout` default so that, instead of `layout: layout`, it uses `layout:raw`.
 It is not suggested you modify this without understanding what trouble that might get you in.
 See [this GH issue](https://github.com/dbashford/textract/issues/75) for why textract overrides that library's default.
 * `typeOverride`: Used with `fromUrl`, if set, rather than using the `content-type` from the URL request, will use the provided `typeOverride`.